ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 of filtering (none, just malware, or malware & adult content), or different proximity (local or central).

-These resolver upgrade mechanisms can either add new parameters to existing provisioning mechanisms (adding necessary information to use DoT or DoH to options in DHCP, RAs, or IKEv2) or else provide a way to communicate with a provisioned unencrypted DNS resolver and discover the equivalent or associated encrypted DNS resolver.
+These resolver upgrade mechanisms can either add new parameters to existing provisioning mechanisms (for example, adding necessary information to use DoT or DoH to options in DHCP, RAs, or IKEv2) or else provide a way to communicate with a provisioned unencrypted DNS resolver and discover the equivalent or associated encrypted DNS resolver.

 | Requirement | Description |